SteveUCF/IDS6938-SimulationTechniques/Homework1/Readme.md

 ![](images/HW1-1e3ii.PNG?raw=true)

-(f)- 3pts: Analyze you results: (1) Describe how varying the integration method changes the accuracy.
+(f)- 3pts: Analyze you results:
+(1) Describe how varying the integration method changes the accuracy.
+##By changing the integration method, this allows some integration methods to fit the slope of the exact function.
 (2) What happens as you increase the x value to the accuracy.
+##Since the approximations of the integration methods will tend to be inaccurate with higher x values, this will lead to greater error.
 (3) How does varying the step size effect the accuracy.
+##Varying the step size allows more refined calculation.
+The refinement allows more accurate answers to more decimal places.
-(4) Which method is the most accurate and why (in particular explain what is taken to account in the solution).
+(4) Which method is the most accurate and why (in particular explain what is taken to account in the solutiion.
+##RK4 is by far the most accurate.
+The error rate is the lowest and fits the Exact function the best.RK4 provides more estimates of the slope and this provides greater accuracy.

 ##Part 2: Programming a Jello Cube